 - Scroll down until you see Night Mode near the bottom of the first section of the menu.
 You can set it to “Always on” or “Automatic (based on time of day).”

 If you want a quick, easy dark mode solution for your phone, downloading a launcher from the Google Play Store is an option.
 The Nova Launcher, to name one of several examples, is free and lets you switch most of your Android user interface — including the app drawer, search bar, and app groups on your home screen — to dark mode.
 There are still a few areas where the default color cannot be overridden, like the notification pull-down window or Google Chrome.

 How to get dark mode on your macOS computer

-If you use the latest macOS Mojave software, it comes with a system-wide dark mode.
+If you use macOS Mojave, or the latest macOS Catalina software, it comes with a system-wide dark mode.
 As mentioned above, this feature switches the color scheme of the user interface, and it can automatically trigger dark mode to toggle on in other third-party apps that are built to support it.
 Google Chrome and Mozilla Firefox, to name two examples, switch automatically to dark mode if they detect the feature running on your computer.

-To enable dark mode on a computer running macOS Mojave:
+To enable dark mode on a computer running macOS Catalina:

 How to get dark mode on your Windows 10 computer

 It’s fairly easy to switch to dark mode in Windows 10.
 As with most dark modes, Microsoft’s implementation doesn’t extend to every single window that you open up on your Windows 10 laptop or desktop.
 It does work on most apps that come preinstalled with the operating system, though there are some that just flat-out don’t support it, including WordPad and Microsoft Edge.

 - To set up dark mode on your PC, first head to the Personalization menu within the system’s settings, which you can quickly pull up by right-clicking on your desktop